 5.1 The child's challenging behaviour and education needs are continually assessed and progress reviewed at interdisciplinary review meetings held on a regular five-monthly basis.
 Behaviour is assessed initially using 'Essential criteria for admission to The Loddon School, IABA and Speech and Language Assessment.
 On admission most children will have been assessed by their local Educational Psychologist as the new EHC Plan is prepared and a suitable school identified.

-See Challenging Behaviour Policy.
+See Positive Behaviour Support Policy.

-- 6. MANAGING CHALLENGING BEHAVIOUR, SUPPORTING CHILDREN THROUGH CRISIS AND TEACHING COPING STRATEGIES - 6.1 The children in The Loddon School all have major difficulties associated with autism, severe learning difficulties and often additional problems such as epilepsy, depression and other mental health disorders and rare syndromes. - 6.2 The Loddon School bases its work in a positive approaches philosophy and aims to understand the behaviour and put coping strategies in place for times of difficulty.
+- 6. MANAGING CHALLENGING BEHAVIOUR, SUPPORTING CHILDREN THROUGH CRISIS AND TEACHING COPING STRATEGIES - 6.1 The children in The Loddon School all have major difficulties associated with autism, severe learning difficulties and often additional problems such as epilepsy, depression and other mental health needs and rare conditions. - 6.2 The Loddon School work is rooted in a positive approach philosophy.
+It aims to understand behaviour and put coping strategies in place for times of difficulty.
 PROACT-SCIPr-UK® is the positive support programme which provides the philosophical basis for the work of the school as a whole person approach to learning and life and which includes proactive support, active support, reactive strategies and post-incident review.
-The behaviour management policy is based on the work of LaVigna et al and the school uses PROACT-SCIPr-UK® 'Strategies for Crisis Intervention and Prevention' to support its work in understanding these difficulties and enabling staff to support children who are distressed with a range of non-aversive, non-confrontational and non-judgmental interventions.
+The behaviour support policy is based on the work of LaVigna et al. The school pioneered, and continues to use and develop PROACT-SCIPr-UK® 'Positive Range of Option to Avoid Crisis and Use Therapy - Strategies for Crisis Intervention and Prevention' to support its work in understanding these difficulties and enabling staff to support children who are distressed with a range of non-aversive and non-confrontational interventions.
 Staff receive regular detailed training in these approaches and the individual behaviour guidelines ensure each child receives the care and support needed to help with behaviour difficulties, ensure a safe environment and promote a calm atmosphere.
 The proactive approach ensures that the school is working towards enabling and supporting the child rather than simply containing the behaviour.
-The most important work of the school is to consider the needs of the child and ensure the child learns new ways to have demands met rather than by using inappropriate methods

-(See The Loddon School PROACT-SCIPr-UK® curriculum, and PLLUSS Curriculum®).
+The most important work of the school is to consider the needs of the child and to ensure the child learns new ways to express and meet those needs rather than by using restrictive behaviours.
+(See The Loddon School PROACT- SCIPr-UK® curriculum, and PLLUSS Curriculum®).